 Beginning in early May, once you have made your borrowing decisions, you must accept, decline, or insert loan amounts online through Brown University's Self-Service Banner site.
 This site enables you to view your financial aid information and accept all or part of each loan offered to you.
 To login, click on "Enter Secure Area" and enter your Brown username and password.
-At the main menu, choose "Medical School Students, Financial Aid and Accept Aid Offers."
-You can also view your aid information in this section.
+At the main menu, choose "Medical School Students, Financial Aid and Accept Aid Offers.".